Jellyfish4654/guides/git.md

 title: Command Line & Git Quickstart
 up: /
 ---

 ## Command Line
+A quick overview of common commands.
 These should work in `bash` (and most shells) on Linux and Mac and in PowerShell in Windows.
+Obviously these are not *all* commands; if you want a list of them, type `help`.
+If you want more information about how a command works, type `COMMAND --help` or `man COMMAND` (on Linux and Mac).

 Print current folder:
 ```